heptarch/heptarch.github.io/drafts/demon.md

 Maxwell's treatise of 1864 sought to explain the mutual influence of charged or magnetised bodies at a distance by the hypothesis of an electromagnetic field.
-I will essay to develop a similar theory for Newton's theory of gravity, which not only provides a medium by which massive objects may act reciprocally upon one another when separated, but by the supposition of an additional spatial dimension (see Möbius, Riemann, Hamilton &c), furnishes a mechanism to combine gravity and electromagnetism...
+I will essay the method of fields for Newtonian gravity, which not only provides a medium by which massive objects may act reciprocally upon one another when separated, but by the supposition of an additional spatial dimension (cf. Möbius, Riemann, Hamilton &c), furnishes a mechanism which interrelates gravity and electromagnetism...
 </font>
 </div>
 The talk is gibberish to the Duke.
 The play of symbols, the